 I am keeping all of this in mind, and close to my heart, as I continue my journey at Mayo.
 Before I walk into each appointment, I don’t ask the angels for a flash-of-light-miracle; I ask them to help me be fully present and curious, to inspire the doctors to be compassionate and innovative, and to help coordinate unseen details that will help me feel good.

 You can do this, too, no matter what kinds of challenges you’re facing.
 Even when you feel all alone, the angels want to be your partners in hope — to pair up with you and take on each hardship together.
 There’s enough magic in the universe for all of us, there are enough angels for everyone, and there are all kinds of ways to collaborate with them.
-If you want to learn more about how it all works, I’d love to have you join me for ANGELS AT WORK next year.
-It’s the theme of my Project Light Year 2021 online class and community, and you can register for 30% OFF through Dec 25th (no special code needed).
-Payment plans and scholarships are also available.
+If you want to know more about how to recognize and connect with your angels, check out my resources in my Angel Resource Center (The ARC).

 I hope that this season, as unusual and difficult as it may be, you can feel the angels at your back and magic in your midst.